 - The difficulty level is very high since it takes a long time to complete.

-- October to November and March to April are the best time for this trek.
+- October to November and March to April is the best time for this trek.

 - It takes 16 to 17 days to complete the trek.